diegomura/react-pdf-site/docs/webpack.md

 #### Webpack 5

 Webpack 5 doesn't include node shims automatically anymore and we must opt-in to all shims we want.
-We can do this we have to add a few dependencies to our project:
+To do this we have to add a few dependencies to our project:

 ```shell